Texas v. White: Defendants

 The attorneys for Chiles first raised the issue of jurisdiction.
 They claimed that the section of the Constitution granting the Supreme Court original jurisdiction did not apply.
-Texas' current situation was not that of a state as contemplated by the Founders, but was that of a territory secured by military conquest.
+Texas's current situation was not that of a state as contemplated by the Founders, but was that of a territory secured by military conquest.
 Residents of Texas were subject to military rule and had no representation in Congress and no constitutional rights.

-Chiles' attorneys also argued that the sale of the bonds itself, even if conducted by a revolutionary government, was not in violation of the Constitution.
+Chiles's attorneys also argued that the sale of the bonds itself, even if conducted by a revolutionary government, was not in violation of the Constitution.
 Their sale was for the benefit of the people of the state, and the people, simply because they now had a different government, could not decide to invalidate the predecessor government's actions.
 They rejected the notion that the people of the state and the state itself were legally separate entities.
 As long as the people had chosen to act through representatives it was irrelevant who those representatives were.

-James Mandeville Carlisle, the attorney for Hardenburg, argued that since his client had purchased his bonds on the open market in New York he had no way of knowing about any possible questions concerning the validity of his title.
+James Mandeville Carlisle, the attorney for Hardenburg, argued that, since his client had purchased his bonds on the open market in New York, he had no way of knowing about any possible questions concerning the validity of his title.
 Carlisle further stated that the precedents recognizing that the decisions of the "revolutionary" government would be binding on any subsequent governments were "universally admitted in the public law of nations".

-White's attorney, P. Phillips, argued that if the bond sales were invalid, then all actions of the state government during the war were null and void.
+White's attorney, P. Phillips, argued that, if the bond sales were invalid, then all actions of the state government during the war were null and void.
 He stated that "civilized government recognizes the necessity of government at all times".
-Phillips concluded his presentation by stating that if, in fact, Texas had acted illegally during the war then a subsequent government had no right to appeal that illegality to the Supreme Court.
+Phillips concluded his presentation by stating that, if, in fact, Texas had acted illegally during the war, then a subsequent government had no right to appeal that illegality to the Supreme Court.